Quantum-Accelerators/quacc/docs/dev/contributing.md

 ## General Tips

 When developing new recipes, it is often helpful to start from an existing example.
-In general, we recommend referring to `quacc.recipes.emt` or `quacc.recipes.tblite` as a starting point.
+In general, we recommend referring to `quacc.recipes.emt` as a starting point.

 ## Steps to Contribute